sandrotonon/GymStatusInfo/README.md

 ## Deployment

 The gruntfile contains a deploy task to push the files to the deployment server.
-A .ftppass file is neccessary for deployment!
+A ftppass.json file is neccessary for deployment!

-- create a `.ftpass` file in the project's root
+- create a `ftpass.json` file in the project's root
 - paste following contents

 ```json